 Can I use frozen watermelon?

-Yes, you can!
-Just thaw it first before blending.
-The texture may be slightly different, but it still works beautifully.
+Yes, you absolutely can.
+Just let it thaw before blending so your machine can process it smoothly.
+The final texture may be very slightly different, but the pops still turn out beautifully.

 How long will these keep in the freezer?

-They’re best enjoyed within 2–3 weeks for peak flavor, but can last up to a month if stored in airtight containers.
+They are at their best within two to three weeks for peak flavor, though they will keep for up to a month if stored in an airtight container to protect them from freezer burn.

 Are these popsicles kid-friendly?